Zootopia: Lawsuit

+Other media

 Merchandise

 A card game based on the film called Zootopia: Suspect Search was released, as well as a game for mobile phones titled Zootopia Crime Files.

-In May 2018, it was announced that a Zootopia graphic novel is set to be published by Dark Horse Comics.
+In May 2018, it was announced that a Zootopia graphic novel was set to be published by Dark Horse Comics.
 The graphic novel, titled Disney Zootopia: Friends to the Rescue, was written by Jimmy Gownley, with art by Leandro Ricardo da Silva.
 It was released on September 25, 2018.

 Theme park attractions

-On January 22, 2019, Disney Parks announced a themed area based on Zootopia was to be coming to Shanghai Disneyland Park, with construction on the land beginning on December 9, 2019.
+On January 22, 2019, Disney Parks announced a themed area based on Zootopia was to be coming to Shanghai Disneyland, with construction on the land beginning on December 9, 2019.
 Construction halted for a brief period during the COVID-19 pandemic, but by June 2020, construction had resumed.
-It is set to open in 2023.
+The land opened to the public on December 20, 2023, which is part of The Walt Disney Company's 100th anniversary celebration.
+The land includes a trackless dark ride Zootopia: Hot Pursuit.

+On September 9, 2023, it was announced at Destination D23 that the It's Tough to Be a Bug! attraction at Disney's Animal Kingdom of Walt Disney World in Orlando, Florida would be replaced by a Zootopia show in the Tree of Life theater.
+The show was revealed to be titled Zootopia: Better Zoogether! in 2024, at the Disney Experiences showcase at D23, with a premiere of late 2025.
+The attraction opened on November 7, 2025.

 Television spin-off

-On December 10, 2020 during the Disney Investors Day livestream, Walt Disney Animation Studios announced that a television series entitled Zootopia+ would premiere in 2022 on Disney+ as one of the studios' first television projects, as most TV shows based on Disney's animated films are produced by Disney Television Animation.
-It was announced to be an anthology series that would feature storylines that follow 3 sets of characters from the film (the mobster shrews, the tiger dancers, and the sloths).JUST ANNOUNCED: Disney Animation's first-ever original animated series on #DisneyPlus: Baymax!, Zootopia+, and Tiana are coming in 2022, and Moana, the series, in 2023.
+On December 10, 2020 during the Disney Investors Day livestream, Walt Disney Animation Studios announced that a television series entitled Zootopia+ was to premiere in 2022 on Disney+ as one of the studios' first television projects, as most TV shows based on Disney's animated films are produced by Disney Television Animation.
+It was announced to be an anthology series that would feature storylines that follow 3 sets of characters from the film (the mobster shrews, the tiger dancers, and the sloths).
 On November 12, 2021, Disney confirmed the series for a release in 2022, and also released a first-look teaser image which included characters from the film not previously confirmed to be in the series.
-The series would be directed by Trent Correy and Josie Trinidad.
+The series was directed by Trent Correy and Josie Trinidad.
 It was released on November 9, 2022 with six shorts.

 Among the episodes include an action parody starring Bonnie and Stu Hopps, a musical starring Duke Weaselton, a Real Housewives spoof with Fru-Fru, a film noir parody with Mr. Big, a dance competition parody with Clawhauser, Bogo, and Gazelle, and a romantic comedy parody with Flash and Priscilla.
 Judy Hopps and Nick Wilde cameo in the action parody and make other appearances throughout.
 All the cast members from the movie reprised their roles.
 The music is composed by Curtis Strong and Mick Giacchino (Michael's son), with Michael scoring the "Duke the Musical" episode with lyrics by Kate Anderson and Elyssa Samsel (Olaf's Frozen Adventure, Central Park).